Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 #### 3.4 Configure objectives

-Our recommended approach is to set an ambitious baseline and define exceptions as needed.
-For each concern, a separate best practice document provides our recommended (set of) objective(s).
+Our recommended approach is to set an ambitious baseline of [portfolio-level objectives](../capabilities/portfolio-objectives.md) and define exemptions as needed.
+For each technical concern, separate best practice document within the Sigrid documentation  provides our recommended (set of) objective(s).
 Since these recommended objectives assume well-written code in modern technologies, they are sometimes difficult to achieve for existing systems.
-For these systems, exceptions can be made either by configuring conditional portfolio objectives or system-level objectives.
+For these systems, exemptions can be made either by configuring conditional portfolio objectives or [system-level objectives](../capabilities/objectives.md).
 Some examples:
 - Mainframe code may be held to a lower maintainability standard by using a conditional objective based on the Technology category
 - An older Java system might be held to a lower architecture standard by setting a system-level objective.